 Child Impact is a Christian nonprofit organization that is committed to making a difference in the lives of children and people in poverty.

-Child Impact provides needy children an education in Adventist mission schools through its sponsorship program in India, Bangladesh, Myanmar, Nepal, Sri Lanka & Papua New Guinea.
+Child Impact provides needy children an education in Adventist mission schools through its sponsorship program in India, Bangladesh, Myanmar, Nepal, Philippines, Tanzania, Zambia, Kenya, Ethiopia, and Honduras.
 As well as sponsorship, Child Impact funds 4 orphanages, a blind school and a deaf school in India.
 Its Operation Child Rescue program rescues trafficked girls, slum children and abandoned babies in India.
 Child Impact is a child focused ministry making a real difference.

 Child Impact International, Ltd. is a registered 501(c)(3) nonprofit organization.